 11.1 The working group saw a number of examples of the correspondence from the authority concerning conservation issues which members of the public claim to have difficulty in understanding.
 The terminology involved in planning and conservation can be complicated and there will no doubt be occasions when formal language will be required.
 However members of the working group did find that the terminology used in some of the correspondence that they saw was not easy for a lay person to understand.
-An example is attached at Appendix B to one of the private owners that the working party met which, without exception, the members of the working group found difficult to interpret.
 When communicating on complex issues such as conservation, the working group felt that it would be helpful for all concerned if 'plain English' could be used to help explain the position of the authority and what is required.